Sea Kale (OG)

 Limit one packet per customer.
 Sea Kale leaves resemble a thick healthy collard leaf, steam to eat.
-Good substitute for annual kale and collards.
+Good companion to kale and collards but not as productive.
 Some blanch by covering with opaque material.
 Disease and somewhat cabbage moth resistant.
 High in potassium and vitamin C. Sea Kale is rare and getting difficult to find.
 We hope to get you enough pods to get a couple viable plants going.
 If all grows well, you should have more of your own seed in a couple years to be shared with others.
 Tags: Color: Blue Green, Season: Spring Fall, Certification: Organic.

 Wild crafted along the British coast for its edible leaves and roots for millennia.
 Delicious sea kale recipes.